The Unknown Soldier (2017 film): Critical response

 In Sweden, The Unknown Soldier received an average rating of 3.2 out of 5 according to the Kritiker.se review aggregator website.
 Björn Jansson from Sveriges Radio said the film is "a good depiction of the war's meaninglessness and insecurity" but that it is difficult to get along with its "futility, emptiness and waiting in muddy trenches", rating it three out of five.
 Johan Croneman of Dagens Nyheter said the film was powerful and sad at the same time, but remarked that "[u]nfortunately, we cannot see the 3-hour original version in Swedish cinemas, instead, the 47-minute cut-off international release, and it's a rumphap that the film is suffering from.
 Several shades have been lost, it is quite obvious even if you did not see the original."
 Croneman put the film at four out of five.
 Jens Peterson of the tabloid Aftonbladet rated the film at three out of five and said that it "is well-told and strong, but not as original today."

 Sigurd Vik from the Norwegian radio channel NRK P3 appraised the film with four out of six.
 He said that the film's chronicle-type screenplay "sometimes becomes a bit stiff and unobtrusive", but concluded that the film is an "interesting piece of war history" and a "raw and realistic infantry movie."
 Britt Sørensen of the newspaper Bergens Tidende commented that The Unknown Soldier is a film for those "who are particularly interested in war films and war history, or history in general.
 But it also has moments of cinematic beauty and profound humanity."
 She rated it at four out of six.

 Accolades

-TV Mini-Series (2018-2019)
+Different versions and home video

-Extended footage from the 2017 Tuntematon sotilas film was edited into a five part TV series totaling 4 hours and 30 minutes.
-The TV series premiered on December 30, 2018.
+There are three cuts of the film, inspired by the different versions of similarly acclaimed war films Das Boot (1981) and The Winter War (1989).